 In addition to CCF’s work, the Regatta supports West End House Boys & Girls Club and Community Rowing Inc.

 We are deeply grateful for the support the Fund provides, which is a long-term statement of the rowing community’s commitment to Cambridge, and we thank the HOCR rowers, board, and staff who transform Cambridge for two days every fall – and for their generosity, which changes lives over decades.

-Don’t miss the 54th Head Of The Charles, on Saturday, October 20, and Sunday, October 21.
-More than 11,000 athletes from 45 countries around the world will compete in 55 different races.
+Every year, on the third weekend of October, more than 11,000 athletes from 45 countries around the world compete in 55 different races.
 Rowing enthusiasts, athletes, river lovers, and neighbors–come one come all and celebrate rowing and the spirit of generosity in Cambridge!